Cognigy/Documentation/docs/en/docs/webchat/v2/configuration.md

    3.3 Select a relevant Flow from the list.
 6. Click **Save**.

-## Generic Endpoint Settings
+## Configure General Settings

-Find out about the generic endpoint settings available with this endpoint on the following pages:
+The following General Endpoint settings that are available with this Endpoint:

 - [Endpoints Overview](../../ai/endpoints/overview.md)
 - [Data Protection & Analytics](../../ai/endpoints/data-protection-and-analytics.md)